zhusun890/zhusun890/README.md

 ##### **👤 About me：**

-I was a independent developer with deep experience in Minecraft-related technologies, previously.
+I was a independent developer with deep experience in Minecraft-related technologies, previously.<br>
 I'm an independent ML/AI researcher, now.

 ------